 For non-emergency messaging, the X is great.
 You can send and receive text-only messages (no photos or emojis, for instance).
 All sending, receiving, and viewing is completed on the device itself.
 You can configure it to continuously monitor for new messages.
 Then it can sit in your pocket or pack like your cell phone would, receiving messages the whole time.
 Message speed is limited mainly by satellite reception, which we examine more closely below.

-In terms of non-emergency messaging, the X is pretty similar to the InReach products.
+In terms of non-emergency messaging, the X is pretty similar to the InReach products and to the BivyStick and Best Buy Somewear Global Hotspot.
 They all allow two-way, customized messaging.
 The InReach products work better when interfaced with a smartphone, while the X works on its own.
 These are your best non-emergency message options, as you can see in the following chart:

 In our comparative testing, signal coverage is almost entirely determined by the network.
 The device size, design or power do not have any appreciable impact on signal coverage.
 All SPOT devices, including the X, use the Globalstar satellite network.
 This web of geosynchronous communication satellites (i.e. those "hovering over a specific place on earth") covers only a portion of Earth.
 Notably, all 48 contiguous states are well covered, and coverage elsewhere in North and South America and Europe is pretty good.
 Elsewhere it might work, but reliably is lower.
 Overall, SPOT devices offer below average coverage as you can see in the chart below.
 Consider this when you consider the SPOT.